 A reminder: the embedded playable excerpt (see below) is a snapshot in time, and will most certainly not be present, unchanged, in the final composition.
 I’m putting them here for illustrative purposes only.

 Overview.
-This week or so has been spent chasing a few of the musical ideas presented in the first thematic area (see Chapter 1), as well as some ideas about where the second theme might go.
+This week or so had been spent chasing a few of the musical ideas presented in the first thematic area (see Chapter 1), as well as some ideas about where the second theme might go.
 I’ve included a nearly-complete version of the first thematic area below.
-Here’s a brief outline of what you can hear…
+Here’s a brief outline of what you hear below…

 - The original first theme is strings-only.
 (This is a slightly-improved version of what you heard in Chapter 1.)